SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/index.md

 # Stylebook

-This stylebook describes the visual design, interaction patterns, and accessibility principles used in the checkout.
+This stylebook describes the visual design, interaction patterns, and accessibility principles used in the payment UI.

-It is intended for stores, partners, and developers who integrate with the checkout and want their user interface to visually align with the checkout.
+It is intended for stores, partners, and developers who integrate with us and want their user interface to visually align with the payment UI.

 The purpose of this stylebook is to support **visual consistency** and **accessible user experiences**, not to define payment logic or business rules.